-Mbola Holisoa
+Holisoa Andriambolanoro

-Holisoa Andriambolanoro, also known as Mbola, is a qualified person-centred therapist, BACP registered.
-Her experience includes working with vulnerable adults with complex needs, such as attachment difficulties, domestic violence and histories of sexual abuse, and she also has experience of working with anxiety, depression, low self-esteem and relationship difficulties.
-As well as English, Mbola is fluent in French and Malagasy, her native language.
+Holisoa Andriambolanoro, also known as Mbola, is a qualified person-centred therapist and BACP-accredited practitioner.
+She has extensive experience working with vulnerable adults with complex needs, including attachment difficulties, domestic abuse, and histories of sexual trauma.
+She also supports clients experiencing anxiety, depression, low self-esteem, and relationship challenges.

 Abi Rowan